 Hydrate Dissociation Curve Calculator

-Gas hydrate phase equilibrium curve / gas hydrate prediction curve / gas hydrate dissociation curve is a plot of hydrate forming temperature vs. hydrate forming pressure for a mixture of low molecular weight hydrocarbons like methane, ethane, propane and butane, inert gases like argon, krypton and xenon and inorganic gases like carbon dioxide, hydrogen sulfide, nitrogen and oxygen with water.
+Gas hydrate phase equilibrium curve / gas hydrate prediction curve / gas hydrate dissociation curve is a plot of hydrate forming temperature vs. hydrate forming pressure for low molecular weight hydrocarbons like methane, ethane, propane and butane, inert gases like argon, krypton and xenon and inorganic gases like carbon dioxide, hydrogen sulfide, nitrogen and oxygen and multicomponent mixtures containing these compounds existing with water.
 Calculations involving hydrate phase equilibrium are extremely complex which can only be performed using modern computers with complex software programs.

 Gas hydrate equilibrium curve software from EQ-COMP uses most accurate and rigorous statistical thermodynamic model for clathrates developed by Van der Waals and Platteeuw along with Predictive Peng Robinson 78 (PPR 78) equation to predict gas hydrate equilibrium curve / gas hydrate dissociation curve for hydrocarbon mixtures.